finos/community/docs/governance/Software-Projects/maturity/Incubating.md

 >
 > A project’s discussions, minutes, deliberations, project plans, issue tracking plans for new features, and other artefacts are open, public, and easily accessible in the FINOS Project Infrastructure or FINOS sanctioned external system.

-### Releases
-An incubating project is allowed to deploy releases while incubating, **provided version numbers are < 1.0.0**.
-Only released projects are entitled to label themselves with versions 1.0.0 and above.

-Incubating projects may also use ecosystem-appropriate suffixes for **pre-releases** (e.g. `-SNAPSHOT` in the Java ecosystem, or `-alpha`, `-beta`, etc. in the .NET ecosystem), in an effort to support wider contribution.

-**NOTE!**
-The Foundation strongly recommends the use of [Semantic Versioning](http://semver.org/) ("semver") throughout a project's lifecycle.

 ## Notes for Consumers and other Evaluators
 If you're evaluating Foundation-hosted open source projects and see the incubating badge shown above, here are some of the things you should expect should you choose to download and use the software: